 The HOPE Scholarship is a State of Georgia merit-based, lottery-funded scholarship awarded to Georgia residents who graduate from an eligible high school with a minimum of a 3.0 cumulative grade point average in the college preparatory core-curriculum subjects or a 3.2 minimum grade point average in the career/technology core-curriculum subjects.
 Effective Fall 2011, HOPE Scholarship awards will be set annually based on lottery revenues and prior year expenditures.
-The anticipated HOPE Scholarship award for students attending a private college or university is \$2028 per semester if full-time, and \$1014 per semester if enrolled half-time.
+The anticipated HOPE Scholarship award for students attending a private college or university is \$2089 per semester if full-time, and \$1044 per semester if enrolled half-time.
 HOPE Scholars must maintain a 3.0 grade point average for continued eligibility.
 HOPE Scholars will be evaluated at increments of 30, 60, and 90 attempted hours and at the end of each Spring semester.

 The Zell Miller Scholarship is a State of Georgia merit-based, lottery-funded HOPE Scholarship awarded to Georgia residents who graduate from an eligible high school in 2007 or later as the class Valedictorian or Salutatorian; or who graduated with a minimum of a 3.70 cumulative grade point average in the college preparatory core-curriculum subjects and earned a minimum score of 1200 (combined Critical Reading and Math) on a single administration of the SAT or a composite score of 26 on a single administration of the ACT on a test administered before the time of high school graduation.
-Students eligible for the Zell Miller Scholarship will receive the higher level HOPE Scholarship award of \$2240 per semester if full-time, and \$1120 per semester if enrolled half-time for students attending a private college or university.
-Zell Miller scholars must maintain a 3.30 grade point average for continued eligibility.
-If a Zell Miller Scholar falls below the required grade point average, then the student remains eligible for the HOPE Scholarship, provided the student has a 3.0 grade point average.
-Zell Miller Scholars will be evaluated at the same increments as other HOPE scholars: 30, 60, and 90 attempted hours and at the end of each Spring semester.
+Students eligible for the Zell Miller Scholarship will receive the higher level HOPE Scholarship award of \$2308 per semester if full-time, and \$1154 per semester if enrolled half-time for students attending a private college or university.
+Zell Miller Scholars must maintain a 3.30 grade point average for continued eligibility.
+If a Zell Miller Scholar falls below the required grade point average, then the student remains eligible for the HOPE Scholars will be evaluated at the same increments as other HOPE scholars: 30, 60, and 90 attempted hours and at the end of each Spring semester.